Dreamwalker420/SIU-elearning/README.md

 ## Learning Objectives

-* Click-through linkage to a module
 * Demonstrate course requirements and prerequisites
+* Concentration set
+* Available Electives
+* What will be learned and how it is applied in the field of study
+* The career options available to a well-educated student
+* Compensation expectations

 ## Project Timeline